 “BBC Cymru Wales’ Roath Lock is a symbol of what Wales can achieve and the bright future we have ahead of us.”

-BBC Television Centre, London
+Television Centre, London

 - Closed: March 2013.
 Reopened: September 2017.